 - A dissertation with major revision requires re-defense by the same defense committee, however, the re-defense can be waived-off by the BASR by evaluating the certificates furnished by the examiners.

-- If, after the final defense, a scholar fails to submit the corrected version of his/her dissertation, within specified time then, unless a time extension request is made in writing and approved by the relevant authority, his/her dissertation may be rejected with the approval of the BASR.
+- If, after the final defense, a scholar fails to submit the corrected version of his/her dissertation within specified time, the case shall be referred to the BASR for final decision.

 - In case of difference of opinion by the defense committee examiners the recommendations of majority shall prevail for the purpose of approval of the BASR.

-- If the chairman of the defense committee observed that in his opinion the conduct and the recommendations of the examiners were not fair, he may submit his/her written observations to the BASR with the request that the defense may be nullified, and upon receiving of the report of the Chairman as aforesaid and keeping in view the highest research standards and fairness of the process the BASR may nullify the oral defense and direct that a fresh defense be arranged by constituting a new defense committee which may comprise of one or more examiners different from the previous examiners.
+- If the chairman of the defense committee observed that in his opinion the conduct and the recommendations of the examiners were not fair, he may submit his written observations to the BASR with the request that the defense may be nullified, and upon receiving the report of the Chairman of the defense committee, the BASR may nullify the oral defense and direct that a fresh defense be arranged by constituting a new defense committee which may comprise of one or more examiners different from the previous examiners.

-- A scholar’s PhD degree completion shall be subject to the approval from the BASR, and the date of completion shall be the date on which the case is approved.
+- A scholar’s PhD degree completion shall be subject to BASR approval, and the date of completion shall be the date on which the case is approved.

 - By auditing the compliance for the award of PhD degree, a PhD completion notification shall be issued under the seal of the Registrar.